goatfish100/datastaxs3/README.md

 # README #
-cdr is a python flask application for the cdr recording web service.
+mainapp is a python flask application with S3 operations per Datastax interview test app.

 This project uses Flask http://flask.pocoo.org/ and python 3+ with pip and a virtualenv to run.

 To set up and run - create and initialize a python 3+ with virtualenv and run

-In the Virtual Env - install the required libraries with command pip install -r ./pip_libs.txt
+In the Virtual Env - install the required libraries with command pip install -r ./requirements

 Fallowing standard microservice standards - this project uses a ".env" file to get it's